Pankhirst History, Family Crest & Coats of Arms

 Notables of this surname at this time include: Emily Pankhurst, Suffragette; John Parkhurst (c.
 1511-1574), an English Marian exile and later Bishop of Norwich in 1560; Sir Robert Parkhurst (c.1569-1636), an English merchant who was Lord Mayor of...

 Another 38 words (3 lines of text) are included under the topic Early Pankhirst Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pankhirst family to the New World and Oceana
+Migration of the Pankhirst family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Pankhirst surname or a spelling variation of the name include: Anthony Parkhurst settled in Virginia in 1635; George Parkhurst settled in New England in 1630; John Parkhurst settled in Maryland in 1774.